messner75/mantissify/README.md

-# Mantissify - format measurement values onto si-prefixes
+# Mantissify - Smart SI scaling for your measurements

 Mantissify is a lightweight API that converts numbers, measurements, and entire texts containing measurement data into clear, human‑readable formats.